vamshing/ASA_DataFest_2015/README.md

-# ASA_DataFest_2015 at DUKE University,North Carolina,USA
+## ASA DataFest 2015 at DUKE University,NC,USA

 **Report and code for the Data-Hackathon by the American Statistical Association**